pgaskin/repogen/README.md

 5. Export a gpg private key in ascii-armour format (with no passphrase) to `private-key.asc`
 6. Run `repogen --generate-web --generate-contents ./private-key.asc ./in ./out`
 7. Run a web server of your choice with the `out` directory as the root.
 You will now be able to use this as your repository.

+Note: for repositories with >50 packages, it is recommended to install nodejs on the server so the packages are not indexed client-side.

 ### Usage